Implementing FSSC 22000

 - Drives global change through multi-stakeholder projects on strategic issues (eg. auditor competence, regulatory affairs, food safety for small suppliers).

-- SCS Global Services offers training courses in GFSI schemes (SQF, BRC, Global GAP, Primus) as well as auditing services to verify compliance with the requirements of the individual schemes.
+- SCS Global Services offers training courses in GFSI schemes (SQF, BRCGS, Global GAP, Primus) as well as auditing services to verify compliance with the requirements of the individual schemes.
 A third party audit by an accredited Certification Body such as SCS is necessary to become certified to a GFSI scheme.
 GFSI is not affiliated with any regulatory agency.

 Q - How does FSSC22000 compare to FSMA regulations?